christineywang/product-catalogue/README.md

 ![reference-link](images/reference-link.png)

 You might be able to visualize this better if you add `${console.log(fields.categories)}` to your code.
-In the console, you will see the properties for which you are able to access from your linked reference entries.
+In the console, you will see the properties for which you are able to access from your linked reference entries:

 ![reference-link2](images/categories.png)